-Interest receivable and interest payable are recognised in the financial statements on an accruals basis.
+Interest payable and interest receivable are recognised in the financial statements on an accruals

 2. ACCOUNTING POLICIES - continued

 Impairment of assets

 Assets, other than those measured at fair value, are assessed for indicators of impairment at each balance sheet date.
 If there is objective evidence of impairment, an impairment loss is recognised in profit or loss as described below.